 The Industrial Robot Automation Industry:

-Although robots have now made it into a growing number of industrial industries, like the food and beverage, and plastic and chemical industries, the highly automated electrical/electronics industry became the most extensive application area for electro-mechanical machines in 2021, followed by the automotive industry.
+Although robots have now made it into a growing number of industrial industries, like the food and beverage, and plastic and chemical industries, the highly automated electrical/electronics industry became the most extensive application area for electro-mechanical machines, followed by the automotive industry.

 Boston Dynamics ($27.6M)